Games-Chinese teenage skater, Nepali cricketers break records in Hangzhou

 In the men's final, another 13-year-old and hot favourite for the title, Ginu Onodera, was in the lead after the "run" section.
 But the Japanese failed to land a single of his "tricks" and so dropped down to seventh.

-China's Zhang Jie, 16, won the gold, making that three golds out of a possible four for the host nation.
+China's Zhang Jie, 16, won the gold, making that three golds out of a possible four for the host nation at the skate park.

 "I felt very excited and happy to win the gold medal," Zhang said.
 "I never saw it coming."